 The result subtype of a function is the subtype denoted by the subtype_mark, or defined by the access_definition, after the reserved word return in the profile of the function.
-The expression, if any, of a return_statement is called the return expression.
+The expression, if any, of a simple_return_statement or extended_return_statement is called the return expression.
 The expected type for a return expression is the result type of the corresponding function.